ZebraDevs/flow/README.md

 ### Captors

 `flow::Captor` objects are data buffers with an associated synchronization policy.
-They are used in tuples to synchronize several streams of data. `flow::Captor` fall into two categories:
+They are used in tuples to synchronize several streams of data. `flow::Captor` objects fall into two categories:

-- `flow::Driver` captors, which establish a time range based on a next-set of data
+- `flow::Driver` captors, which establish a time range for synchronization
 - `flow::Follower` captors, which select buffered data based on a driving sequencing range

 `flow::Captor` objects from both categories will:

-- select data from their internal buffers to be returned on capture
+- select (capture) data from their internal buffers
-- remove data from their internal buffers when it is no longer needed.
-It is assumed that the driving capture sequencing range follows a monotonic capture sequence
+- remove data from their internal buffers when it is no longer needed
 - re-order data that is added to the internal buffer out of order _before_ data synchronization is attempted

 Additionally, `flow::Captor` objects were designed to: